. 1941 ~ FM Radio began in the U.S. when station W47NV in Nashville, TN started

 .
 2001 ~ Ann Sothern died at the age of 92.
 She was an actress who starred as

 the saucy, liberated showgirl in MGM's "Masie" movies during the 1940s and

 played single working women on TV in "Private Secretary" and "The Ann

-• 1942 ~ Fats Waller recorded The Jitterbug Waltz in New York for Bluebird Records.
+.
+1942 ~ Fats Waller recorded The Jitterbug Waltz in New York for Bluebird Records.
 The Jitterbug Waltz was inspired by some piano exercises that Waller's son Maurice had been practicing on the piano.

 spot on the pop music charts and stayed for five weeks beginning this